Sudo-Kartik2005/-name-blockchain-voting-system/SETUP.md

 ### 2. Database Issues
 **Error**: Database not found or tables missing

+**Solution**:
+- Run `python check_database.py init` to initialize the database
-**Solution**: The database is automatically created when you run the application for the first time.
+- The database is automatically created when you run the application for the first time

 ### 3. Port Already in Use
 **Error**: Port 8080 already in use